lmfit/asteval/doc/index.rst

 ================================================

 ASTEVAL is a safe(ish) evaluator of Python expressions and statements, using Python's ast module.
-The idea is to provide a simple, safe, and robust miniature mathematical language that can handle user-input in cases where one might be tempted to use Python's *eval*.
+The idea is to provide a simple, robust miniature mathematical language that can handle user-input in cases where one might be tempted to use Python's *eval*, and which is it at least mostly safe from errant and malious input.
 The emphasis here is on mathematical expressions, so numpy functions are imported and used if available.